 Going through a divorce is an emotional and stressful time in your life.
-When you and your spouse don’t agree on whether or how to end your marriage, you will need to ask the court for a "contested" divorce.
-This means that you will have to go to court many times and you may have to go through a trial.
+If you and your spouse can't agree on whether or how to end your marriage, you will need to ask the court for a "contested" divorce.
+A contested divorce means that you will have to go to court many times, and you may have to go through a trial.
 The process for a contested divorce can take a long time and will likely cost both you and your spouse a lot of money.

 This article discusses what an uncontested divorce is and how to obtain one in Alaska.
 If you have further questions after reading this article, you should consult with an Alaska divorce lawyer.
-Even if you believe you and your spouse can manage an uncontested divorce, it is still a good idea to consult with an attorney because there may be legal consequences to the agreement you reach, including tax consequences, about which an attorney can advise you.
+Even if you believe you and your spouse can manage an uncontested divorce, it is still a good idea to consult with an attorney.
+There may be legal consequences to the agreement you reach, including tax consequences, about which an attorney can advise you.

-In Alaska, contested actions are called divorces and uncontested actions are called "dissolutions.”
-This means that if you and your spouse don't agree on whether to end your marriage or how to divide your property and who should have custody of your children, you have to file for divorce.
-If you and your spouse agree that you should end your marriage and agree how to divide your property and about who should have custody of your children, you can file for “dissolution" of your marriage.
+Contested actions are called divorces, and uncontested actions are called "dissolutions of marriage" in Alaska.
+In other words, if you and your spouse don't agree on whether to end your marriage, how to divide your property, or who should have custody of your children, you have to file for divorce.
+If you and your spouse agree that you should end your marriage, how to divide your property, and who should have custody of your children, you can file for a "dissolution" of your marriage.

-In order to be able to file for dissolution (uncontested divorce) in Alaska both you and your spouse must agree on the following things:
+To be able to file for dissolution (uncontested divorce) in Alaska, both you and your spouse must agree on the following things:

-If you and your spouse do have children under the age of 18 together, you file "Dissolution Packet #1" (DR-1).
+If you and your spouse do have children under the age of 19 together, you file "Dissolution Packet #1" (DR-1).
 However, if you live in Anchorage, you must file DR-1 ANC and if you live in Fairbanks, you must file DR-1 FBKS.
-Depending on where you file your papers, you and your spouse may be required to watch a video called "Listen to the Children" about the effects of divorce on children.
+Depending on where you file your papers, the court may require you and your spouse to watch a video called "Listen to the Children" about the effects of divorce on children.
 If your court requires it, both you and your spouse will have to submit certificates of completion with your paperwork to prove that you viewed the video.
 Additionally, the court requires parents to complete the web-based class "Children in Between."
 For more information on both of these parenting requirements, you can visit this website.

 All of the packets require you to fill out a petition (form) that explains what you're seeking (an end to your marriage) and why (the reason you no longer want to be married).
 You will also have to include basic information about: